Hadoop-bigdata/Hadoop/Hadoop-NLP.md

 # Nature Language Processing on Amazon Review

-## In this part, we want to predict the rating value (overall) based on the new review.
+#### In this part, we want to predict the rating value (overall) based on the new review coming into our dataset.

 ## 8. Download Amazon Review